 Beyond the Walls of a Traditional Health Facility – Augmenting Capabilities to Deliver Care with Cloud-Based Enterprise Imaging

 Intelligent Use of Healthcare Data to Improve Patient

 Experience, Clinical Governance and Care Outcomes

-Advancing Health in a Digital World: Where do we go next?
+Advancing Health in the Modern World: Where do we go next?